Workpay icon

 Incentives

-These can include bonuses, allowances, commissions, and any other benefits.
+These can include bonuses, allowances, commissions, and any other benefits like pension contributions.
 They are dependent on the employer; therefore, they vary with companies.

 PTO Compensation